UCL-CCS/EasyVVUQ/docs/source/old/basic_tutorial.rst

     my_campaign = uq.Campaign(name='gauss', work_dir=".")

-The reason for having a name is that in some cases it may be necessary to combine the output of multiple *Campaigns* in a single analysis and having a name allows the data from each to be identified easily.
+The reason for having a name is that in some cases it may be necessary to combine the output of multiple *Campaigns* in a single analysis and have a name allows the data from each to be identified easily.

 Section 2: Define Parameter Space